 I work primarily with acrylic paint, but these paint mixes should work for any medium.
-I have also included a downloadable color chart at the end of the post.
+I have also included a downloadable colour chart at the end of the post.
 You can print it off and keep it for reference.

 This post may contain affiliate links.
 If you click a link and buy, I may receive a small commission.
 Please see my full privacy policy for details.